benwiz/blog/_posts/2018-12-23-how-to-create-a-spotify-refresh-token.md

 ads: true
 permalink: /create-spotify-refresh-token/
 ---
+In this guide I will explain how to manually generate a Spotify refresh token then use that to programmatically create an access token when needed.

-In my [wwoz_to_spotify](https://github.com/benwiz/wwoz_to_spotify) project I have a long running cronjob that needs to update a Spotify playlist.
+My use case was for my [wwoz_to_spotify](https://github.com/benwiz/wwoz_to_spotify) project in which I have a long running cronjob that needs to update a Spotify playlist.
 Since the job runs in the background I needed a way to avoid the Spotify login pop-up during the authorization flow.
 The solution is to manually generate a Spotify refresh token then use that to create an access token when needed.

 ## Step 1: Get your Spotify `client_id` and `client_secret`